zompiexx/wargames/README.md

 maybe add some of the other games, ie, poker, blackjack, zork, I know is available as text game. maybe an area that shows war room current screen with stats or projections. [quite complicated to code this, and would probably work better with a dedicated display output on server]
 Subs- I remember a scene about Subs on game scene,  where David says blow them out of the water.
-Maybe those to start. capability to change area codes in the dialer-this could also be 1 of the sysadmin commands change users levels access numbers to either start at 5 or 1 as to access level- like defcon  5 is highest access level or lowest access level, so later can build in other access levels.
-Sysadmin-all priv's, moderator-w/all except- -?, user w/internet-priv user w/ games-priv . user w/only view or something. [something for the future, if I create different roles] allow primary targets to be edited after input
+Maybe those to start. allow primary targets to be edited after input

 If you want to try it out for yourself, here are the steps: